academic/awesome-datascience/README.md

 - [Weights & Biases Effective MLOps: Model Development](https://www.wandb.courses/courses/effective-mlops-model-development) - Free Course and Certification for building an end-to-end machine using W&B
 - [Python for Machine Learning](https://globalaihub.com/courses/introduction-to-python-the-road-to-machine-learning/) - Start your journey to machine learning with Python, one of the most powerful programming languages.
 - [Python for Data Science by Scaler](https://www.scaler.com/topics/course/python-for-data-science/) - This course is designed to empower beginners with the essential skills to excel in today's data-driven world.
 The comprehensive curriculum will give you a solid foundation in statistics, programming, data visualization, and machine learning.
+- [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
+- [Hands-on Train and Deploy ML](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - A hands-on course to train and deploy a serverless API that predicts crypto prices.

 ### MOOC's
 **[`^        back to top        ^`](#awesome-data-science)**